OlegSubotin/next.js-original/README.md

-# 8. Static and Dynamic Rendering
+# 9. Steaming

-## Understanding Static Rendering and Its Performance Benefits
+## Understanding Streaming and Its Use Cases

+## Implementing Streaming with loading.tsx and Suspense

-## Exploring Dynamic Rendering and When to Choose It
+## Exploring Loading Skeletons and Their Purpose

-## Various Approaches to Implementing Dynamic Dashboards

-## Simulating Slow Data Fetching to Assess Performance Impact
+## Understanding Route Groups and Their Applicability

+## Deciding on the Placement of Suspense Boundaries in Your Application